BipulShukla01/AI-Voice-Agent-AVA-/README.md

 ## License

-This project is provided as‑is for educational/demo purposes.
+All Rights Reserved

+Copyright (c) 2025 Bipul Shukla

+This source code and its contents are the exclusive property of Bipul Shukla.
+Unauthorized use, copying, modification, merging, publishing, distribution, sublicensing, or sale of this code or any derivative works is strictly prohibited.

+You may not:
+- Use this code for any purpose without prior written permission.
+- Copy, modify, merge, publish, distribute, sublicense, or sell copies of the code.
+- Create derivative works from this code.

+For inquiries regarding usage rights, please contact: iambipulshukla@gmail.com .
 Check the licenses and usage limits for AssemblyAI, Google Generative AI, and Murf AI before deploying to production.